dltj/dltj-blog/content/2022-01-13-issue-80-cryptocurrency-mining-interlibrary-loan.md

 * [Cryptocurrency's Energy Consumption](#cryptocurrency-energy)
 * [Ode to Interlibrary Loan](#ill)

-On a professional note, my employer is looking for a {% include robustlink.html href="https://www.indexdata.com/index-data-seeks-a-folio-services-analyst/" versionurl="https://web.archive.org/web/20220113022800/https://www.indexdata.com/index-data-seeks-a-folio-services-analyst/" versiondate="2022-01-12" anchor="FOLIO Services Analyst" %} to join our growing effort bringing the FOLIO open source platform to libraries around the world.
+On a professional note, my employer is looking for a {{ robustlink(href="https://www.indexdata.com/index-data-seeks-a-folio-services-analyst/", versionurl="/", versiondate="2022-01-12", anchor="FOLIO Services Analyst") }} to join our growing effort bringing the FOLIO open source platform to libraries around the world.
 If getting in on the ground floor of a revolution in library technology sounds appealing, check out the job description at the link above.

 {% include thursday-threads-header.html %}